MicrosoftDocs/dataexplorer-docs/kusto/management/show-queries-command.md

 ## Returns

-* Returns a table containing previously run queries across all databases and their completion statistics.
+* Returns a table containing previously run queries across all databases in the cluster and their completion statistics.
 You can use KQL queries to explore the results.
 * Returns a list of currently executing queries by the current user, or by another user, or by all users.

 > [!NOTE]